maxcutlyp/vimnote/README.md

 where `your_filetype_here` is a valid Vim filetype.
 For a list of filetypes, type `:setfiletype ` (with a space at the end) in Vim and hit tab, or if you have a file whose type you want to use, run `:set filetype` (with a space in between) while editing that file.
 I use `markdown` but you can use whatever you'd like, or even make your own.

 ### vimnoterc
 The config file for VimNote is `~/.config/vimnoterc`.
 Use `#` at the start of a line for a comment.
-The syntax is `option=value`.
+The syntax is `option = value`.
 Valid options are as follows:

 option|description|default
 -|-|-